A big welcome from the Eastern Shore Players.

 Performed as a promenade 'walkabout' theatre production at Memory Lane Heritage Village, Lake Charlotte, on 29th September and 1st & 2nd October, this 1940s comedy was based on a fictional visit to the village by Helen Creighton, the renowned folklorist who collected and published traditional music and lore of Maritime Canada.
 Helen and her friend, Doreen, are lured to the village with the promise of authentic ghostly tales and songs, but it soon comes to light that the stories have been made up in an attempt to get into her next book.

-[With thanks to Jeremy Webb (Artistic Producer Eastern Front Theatre) who ran our workshops and to The Helen Creighton Folklore Society (helencreighton.org), as well as NS Communities, Culture and Heritage for partly funding our workshops.]
+[Written by Sue Higgs and with thanks to Jeremy Webb (Artistic Producer Eastern Front Theatre) who ran our workshops and to The Helen Creighton Folklore Society (helencreighton.org), as well as NS Communities, Culture and Heritage for partly funding our workshops.]

 Jeremy Webb and the motley crew!